 In our agora, we invite photographic work that captures the ways contemporary humans and Nature are entangled with quantification and numbers.
 We are open to any submissions that broadly engage in a questioning of the role of numbers in organising human lives and their impact on humans and nature.

 ANA FERNANDEZ GARCÍA

-All submissions will be carefully reviewed by a committee composed of artists, curators and academics working in arts but also critical studies of accounting, of global standing.
+All submissions will be carefully reviewed, and short-listed visual story/series will receive feedback from our curatorial board composed of artists, curators and academics working in arts but also critical studies of accounting, of global standing.
 Short-listed work will be showcased in an online exhibition including talks by outstanding contributors.
-In addition, we will organise three physical exhibitions in well-established venues in Barcelona, Toulouse and Edinburgh (under negotiation).
+In addition, we will organise physical exhibitions in well-established venues in Barcelona and Edinburgh.
 Selected work will be also used in a collective publication that will be developed as part of this project.